metosin/compojure-api/README.md

 There is lot's of available keys in [meta](https://github.com/metosin/compojure-api/blob/master/src/compojure/api/meta.clj) namespace, which are always available.
 These include:
-- input & output schema definitions (with automatic coersion and swagger-data extraction)
+- input & output schema definitions (with automatic coercion and swagger-data extraction)
 - extra swagger-documentation like `:summary`, `:description`, `:tags`

 One can also easily create own dispatch handlers, just add new dispatch function to the multimethod.